M-casado/standard-operating-procedures/sops/node-specific/GDI-SOP0008_node-helpdesk-ticket-classification.md

 |:---|:---|:---|
 | ``4.1`` | Following the creation of the issue after a positive ticket evaluation | Helpdesk officer |

-Each ticket will be classified with **four tags** as described below:
+You will classify the ticket with **four tags** as described below:

 1. [**Type of ticket**](#8411-type-of-ticket): Specifies the type of ticket.